 1884 – The Washington Monument was completed.

 1906 – The first aerial photographs of Stonehenge were shown at the Society of Antiquaries.
-They were taken from a hydrogen balloon by 2nd Lieutenant Philip Sharpe of the Royal Engineers Balloon Section took them from a hydrogen balloon.
+2nd Lieutenant Philip Sharpe of the Royal Engineers Balloon Section took them from a hydrogen balloon.

 1933 – A federal judge ruled that James Joyce’s book, Ulysses, was not obscene

 1948 – Talent Scouts (Arthur Godfrey’s Talent Scouts) premiered on CBS.

 1957 – Vanguard rocket carrying the first US satellite blew up on the Cape Canaveral, Florida launch pad.
 It rose about four feet and collapsed.